Projection Sparse Principal Component Analysis: an efficient least squares method: Full cardinality and sparse principal components

-A sparse component is a linear combination of a subset of columns of the $\bX$ matrix, or \emph{block} of variables, $\dX$, defined by the loadings $\da$ as $\bt = \dX\da$.
-The number of variables in the block is referred to as the \emph{cardinality} of the loadings.
-Sparse components are not eigenvectors of the covariance matrix and the variance that they explain is not equal to their norm.
-Since, in most cases they are not required to be orthogonal, new, more general measures of their performance are needed.
+A sparse component is a linear combination of a subset, $\dX_j$, of columns of the $\bX$ matrix, or block of variables, defined by the sparse loadings $\da_j$ as $\bt_j = \dX_j\da_j$.
+The number of variables in the block is the cardinality of the loadings.
+The least squares sparse PCA (LS SPCA) problem is defined by adding sparsity constraints directly into the PCA objective \eqref{eq:pcaprob}, which gives

-In recent years a great many SPCA methods have been proposed \citep[among others,][]{jol00, mog, zou, sri, she, wan}.
-These use different optimisation approaches to find sparse components that have largest norm.
-Because of the adoption of this objective function the resulting components do not maximise the variance explained.
-Furthermore these methods cannot reproduce the sparsest expression of the PCs when the data is rank deficient and the components can be combinations of perfectly correlated variables, as we will show later.

-In this paper we adopt the least squares sparse components analysis (LS SPCA, \citealp{mer}) approach to derive sparse components.
-In this approach the components are derived by minimising the least squares estimation criterion under sparsity constraints.
-LS SPCA components explain the most possible variance for a given block of variables and do not suffer from the same drawbacks mentioned above for other methods.

-Identifying the blocks of variables from which to compute the components is an intractable NP-hard problem \citep{mog}.
-Therefore, greedy approaches are used to solve the SPCA problem.
-The techniques used to find components with the largest norm used in conventional SPCA are not appropriate for the maximisation of the variance explained. \citet{mer} proposed a backward elimination procedure which gives excellent results but does not scale well to larger datasets.

-In this paper we propose computing sequentially the sparse components by projecting each PC on blocks of variables that explain a predetermined proportion of their variance.
-We show that the total variance explained by these projections is not less than the variance of the PC explained by the variables in the blocks.
-This means that we can select the variables in the blocks with an economical supervised forward selection and then compute the sparse component with a simple orthogonal projection.
-We will refer to this method as projection SPCA.

-We also show that the lower bound for the variance explained by the projection SPCA components is also valid for the LS SPCA components computed from the same blocks of variables.
-Furthermore, we provide a novel interpretation of the LS SPCA components showing that these are the PCs of the projection of the data matrix onto the current block of variables.

-We propose a simple but efficient algorithm for computing projection sparse components.
-We will show that sparse components for datasets with over 16,000 variables can be computed in a matter of seconds with this algorithm.
-Empirically we find that the time complexity of the algorithm is slightly larger than $O(p^{2})$.

-The paper is organised as follows: in the next section we derive projection SPCA comparing it to LS SPCA and to conventional SPCA methods.
-In Section \ref{sec:comp} we give computational details.
-In Section \ref{sec:examples} we illustrate the usefulness of projection SPCA with an application on a real set of social data and show its performance on different large datasets also comparing it with that of conventional SPCA.
-In Section \ref{sec:conclusions} we give some final remarks.